Muthuthala: Muhyideen Juma Masjid

-A part of the Vadakkumury Hills, Andhattukunnu is located towards the back of Muthuthala, that has a waterfall (only comes in the rainy season (September-October)) and a quarry.
+A part of the Vadakkumury Hills, Andhattukunnu is located towards the back of Muthuthala, that has a waterfall (only comes in the rainy season (September–October)) and a quarry.
 The quarry is now filled with water.

 History

 There had been a trade link passing through the River Bharathapuzha.
-Varantakuttikkatavu (വരണ്ടകുട്ടിക്കടവ്) was a ferry point which was connecting Thrithala, the local market place and Kodumunda, one of the market place in Muthuthala.
-Now there is no water transportation available and the site of Varantakuttikadavu is now a field near the Kodumunda Railway Gate.
-This may be due to the coming of new roads like the Velliyankallu Dam built in 2007, that connected the two villages.
-Small boats and rafts were once a major scene of this area as late as the 2000's.
+Varantankuttikkatavu (വരണ്ടകുട്ടിക്കടവ്) was a ferry point which was connecting Thrithala, the local market place and Kodumunda, one of the marketplaces near Muthuthala.
+Now there is no water transportation available and the site of Varantankuttikadavu is now a field near the Kodumunda Railway Gate.
+This may be due to the coming of new roads like the Velliyamkallu Dam built in 2007, that connected the two villages.
+Small boats and rafts were once a major scene of this area as late as the 2000s.

 The once open temple (as seen in the 1984 photo) was renovated sometime in between 1992 and 2003.

 One of the major Nair houses (Tharavads) that settled there is the erstwhile "Thekkinkoottu", comprising Menon families such as Adat, Kizhakkele, Panampatta, Thottupurath etc.